Unit 3: Advanced Topics & Disease Prevention¶

 [CHONK: Advanced Molecules: Education Without Recommendation]

-Now we enter the territory of "advanced" supplements: the molecules that generate the most excitement on longevity podcasts, fuel extensive online discussion, and often carry premium price tags.
+Welcome to the territory of "advanced" supplements: the molecules that generate the most excitement on longevity podcasts, fuel extensive online discussion, and often come with premium price tags.

-Fair warning: the evidence here is preliminary at best.
-But your clients will ask about these, so you need to understand what the research actually shows, and what it doesn't.
+Quick heads-up: the evidence here is preliminary at best.
+Clients will still ask about these (of course they will), so your job is to understand what the research actually shows, and what it doesn't.

 No supplement has been proven to extend human lifespan.

-The excitement around these compounds comes from animal studies, mechanistic reasoning, and short-term biomarker changes in small human trials.
-None of them (not NMN, not resveratrol, not metformin, which isn't even a supplement) have demonstrated that they help humans live longer.
+Most of the excitement around these compounds comes from animal studies, mechanistic reasoning, and short-term biomarker changes in small human trials, but none of them (not NMN, not resveratrol, not metformin, which isn't even a supplement) have demonstrated that they help humans live longer.

 Evidence Level: Preliminary

-This is probably the supplement you'll hear about most in longevity circles.
-Let's break it down.
+This is probably the supplement you’ll hear about most in longevity circles, so it’s worth knowing the basics.

-NAD+ (nicotinamide adenine dinucleotide) is a coenzyme essential for cellular energy production.
-It's involved in hundreds of metabolic processes.
-And here's the hook: NAD+ levels decline with age.
-That fact has generated enormous interest in boosting them back up.
+NAD+ (nicotinamide adenine dinucleotide) is a coenzyme essential for cellular energy production, and it’s involved in hundreds of metabolic processes.
+The reason it gets so much attention is simple: NAD+ levels decline with age, which has generated enormous interest in boosting them back up.

-NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside) are precursors, molecules the body can convert into NAD+.
+NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside) are precursors, meaning they’re molecules the body can convert into NAD+.

-The clearest finding: both NMN and NR supplementation increase blood NAD+ levels.
-This is well-established.
-They do what they claim to do, at least in terms of raising a biomarker.
+The clearest finding is that both NMN and NR supplementation increase blood NAD+ levels.
+This is well-established, so in that narrow sense, they do what they claim to do: they raise a biomarker.

 But here’s the more important question: Does raising blood NAD+ actually translate into meaningful health benefits?

 A 2022 trial of NMN in 80 adults over 60 days found improved 6-minute walk distance at the highest dose.
-That's encouraging, but it's a single study.
+That's encouraging, but it's still a single study.
 Multiple reviews conclude that while these supplements reliably increase NAD+ in blood, clinical benefits are "limited or inconsistent."
-Some trials show improvements; others don't.
+Some trials show improvements, while others don't.

 Expert consensus from a 2025 scientific conference was pretty clear: